 - Our EMEA PO compliance (using August 2021 data) shows No POs 39% of the time, and POs created after the fact (after the invoice shows up) 14% of the time.
 In N.A., we have very high PO compliance well above the 90% level.
 So blended we are non-compliant about 25% of the time.
 We have a cross-functional PO Compliance team working in the EMEA region to improve their percentages, and we have a new global policy requiring POs to aid in the compliance area.

 - While 33% of our invoices do not have a PO, we have various supplier types that are exempt from requiring a PO.
 For the rest of the supplier types that do require a PO, we have less than 1% without a PO (processed as non-PO).

 - Automation of the non-PO invoices is our goal.

 Process improvement for Accounts Payable requires a detailed understanding of the nature of the underlying transactions with a focus on changing the transactions as much as possible to the most efficient and effective process.
 For example, moving volume to Evaluated Receipts Settlement, implementing EDI with electronic notices for automated processing, requiring Purchase Orders where appropriate, and shifting low dollar volume to Purchasing Cards.
-With advance solutions now available, it is also possible to eliminate manual effort required for processing non-PO invoices, to the extent that this category can’t be reduced or eliminated by using other processing channels.
+With advanced solutions now available, it is also possible to eliminate the manual effort required for processing non-PO invoices, to the extent that this category can’t be reduced or eliminated by using other processing channels.